- Importance of AIOps

 AIOps helps IT teams overcome the limitations of traditional IT operations.
 The human element can create errors in data analysis and inefficiencies if the data is not sliced properly.
 When the right data is fed into an AIOps platform, it can detect opportunities to help streamline decision-making and automate several processes in IT operations, security, and other areas of the network.

-So, how does AIOps enhance application performance, operations, and security team efficiency?
-It pulls out the pieces of data that teams need to understand what is occurring on the network and in applications to help make faster, easier decisions by providing a more thorough understanding of performance degradations and/or outages.
+So, how does Artificial Intelligence for IT Operations enhance application performance, operations, and security team efficiency?
+It pulls out the insights that teams need to understand what is occurring on the network and in applications to help make faster, easier decisions by providing a more thorough understanding of performance degradations and/or outages.
 For example, security teams can use this intelligence to hunt cyber threats, identify known bad actors, and trace where they have been within the network to track them down and oust them from the network.

 It is no secret that network and application performance monitoring create a lot of data that teams need to sift through.
-With the power of AI, much of the data analysis can be automated, providing teams with the telltale signs of performance issues and outages.
+With the power of AI, much of the data analysis can be automated, providing teams with plausible behavioral signs of performance issues and outages.
 This reduces mean time to resolution (MTTR) and allows teams to work on remedying issues instead of finding them.
-AI can also aid in identifying common cyberattack behaviors, as outlined by the MITRE ATT&CK framework, and automate defenses against these threats the prevent infiltration or identify and trace them quickly, minimizing damage should they penetrate the network.
+AIOps can also aid security teams in identifying common cyberattack behaviors, as outlined by the MITRE ATT&CK framework, and automate defenses against these threats the prevent infiltration or identify and trace them quickly, minimizing damage should they penetrate the network.

 Infographic